mateors/graphqlparser/definition.md

     FragmentSpread
     InlineFragment

+## Grammar Notation

-## Optionality and Lists
+### Optionality and Lists
-A subscript suffix Symbollist is shorthand for a list of one or more of that symbol, represented as an additional recursive production.
+A subscript suffix Symbol ~list~ is shorthand for a list of one or more of that symbol, represented as an additional recursive production.